 15. Automatically unlock your phone

 Android has had a feature called Smart Lock for quite some time now but it isn’t talked about much.
-It contains a bunch of unlock options for your phone to automatically unlock it in certain situations.
+It contains a bunch of unlocking options for your phone to automatically unlock it in certain situations.
 You can set it to automatically unlock when you’re at a specified location such as your home, office or any other place.
 You can set it to unlock when you connect to a device such as your smartwatch or your car’s Bluetooth system.
 Smart Lock can be found in Settings > Security & Lockscreen.

-16. Turn on Guest mode
+16. Turn on the Guest mode

 Sometimes you’ve to hand over your phone to someone in need.
-And then they have to walk away a few steps to get better signal reception.
+And then they have to walk away a few steps to get a better signal reception.
 You have no idea what they might be looking at.
-A better solution would be to use Guest mode which has been, again, present on Android for a while.
+A better solution would be to use the Guest mode which has been, again, present on Android for a while.
 Just pull down your quick settings from the top and tap on your user icon.
 Select Add guest and you’ll switch to guest mode.

 17. Bad vibrations?